 As the winter approaches,

-the school district would like to remind you about the protocols that
+we would like to remind you about the protocols that have been

-have been established for school closings, delays and early dismissals,
+established for school closings, delays and early dismissals, as well as

 Our website, www.rcscsd.org: Weather notices are posted right on the homepage

 Local media stations and websites: Channel 6, Capital News 9, Channel 10, Channel 13, Fox 23, WFLY (92.3 FM), WGNA (107.7 FM), WGY (810 AM), WYJB (B95.5), WRVE (99.5 FM)

 School News Notifier: Sign up here with the School News Notifier, an opt-in news service for which parents and residents can sign up to receive email and/or text message.